OSS-first docs

 Studio links checks to evidence, focus decisions, and post-release verification so specs evolve with product truth.

-See what Studio addsImport an existing codebase
+See what Studio addsContracts and codebase graph

 Why ContractSpec